 There you have it.
 These are all the things you should definitively pack in your hospital bag.
-If you want to bring something that is not on my list, do it.
+Like I said if you want to bring something that is not on my list, do it.
 This list is just meant to be a guideline for all the first-time moms out there.

 In case you want some more information about the actual labor & delivery part, check out my other blog posts:

 - 5 Ways To Prepare For Your Labor And Delivery